Bing Crosby: Success as a solo singer

 Ten of the top 50 songs of 1931 included Crosby with others or as a solo act.
 A "Battle of the Baritones" with singer Russ Columbo proved short-lived, replaced with the slogan "Bing Was King".
-Crosby played the lead in a series of musical comedy short films for Mack Sennett, signed with Paramount, and starred in his first full-length film 1932's The Big Broadcast (1932), the first of 55 films in which he received top billing.
-He would appear in 79 pictures.
+Crosby played the lead in a series of musical comedy short films for Mack Sennett, signed with Paramount, and starred in his first full-length film, 1932's The Big Broadcast (1932), the first of 55 films in which he received top billing.
+Crosby would appear in almost 80 pictures.
 He signed a contract with Jack Kapp's new record company, Decca, in late 1934.

-His first commercial sponsor on radio was Cremo Cigars and his fame spread nationwide.
-After a long run in New York, he went back to Hollywood to film The Big Broadcast.
+Crosby's first commercial sponsor on radio was Cremo Cigars and his fame spread nationwide.
+After a long run in New York, Crosby went back to Hollywood to film The Big Broadcast.
 His appearances, records, and radio work substantially increased his impact.
-The success of his first film brought him a contract with Paramount, and he began a pattern of making three films a year.
-He led his radio show for Woodbury Soap for two seasons while his live appearances dwindled.
-His records produced hits during the Depression when sales were down.
-Audio engineer Steve Hoffman stated, "By the way, Bing actually saved the record business in 1934 when he agreed to support Decca founder Jack Kapp's crazy idea of lowering the price of singles from a dollar to 35 cents and getting a royalty for records sold instead of a flat fee.
-Bing's name and his artistry saved the recording industry.
-All the other artists signed to Decca after Bing did.
-Without him, Jack Kapp wouldn't have had a chance in hell of making Decca work and the Great Depression would have wiped out phonograph records for good."
+The success of his first film brought Crosby a contract with Paramount, and he began a pattern of making three films a year.
+Crosby led his radio show for Woodbury Soap for two seasons while his live appearances dwindled.
+Crosby's records produced hits during the Depression when sales were down.
+Audio engineer Steve Hoffman stated that Crosby played a crucial role in revitalizing the record industry by supporting Decca founder Jack Kapp’s plan to lower the price of singles from one dollar to thirty-five cents and to receive royalties based on sales rather than a flat fee.
+Crosby’s reputation and musical influence attracted other artists to Decca and helped ensure the company’s success, which in turn prevented the phonograph record business from collapsing during the Great Depression.

-His social life was frantic.
 His first son Gary was born in 1933 with twin boys following in 1934.
-By 1936, he replaced his former boss, Paul Whiteman, as host of the weekly NBC radio program Kraft Music Hall, where he remained for the next ten years.
+By 1936, Crosby replaced his former boss, Paul Whiteman, as host of the weekly NBC radio program Kraft Music Hall, where he remained for the next decade.
 "Where the Blue of the Night (Meets the Gold of the Day)", with his trademark whistling, became his theme song and signature tune.